nicolai86/rails-asset-localization/README.md

 # RailsAssetLocalization

-A Rails Engine that allows you to use i18next with your locales.
+A Rails Engine that allows you to use i18next with the asset pipeline.
 Locales are served dynamically to allow easy integration with services like [CopyCopter][1].

 ## Example Setup